CHAPTER ONE from my SOON TO BE PUBLISHED NOVEL!!

 I watch as Apple goes lower.

 I’m not getting out of this alive, I realize.

 I call Etrade and I’m on hold for 40 minutes.
 I see there’s a way I can “roll the options,” but have no idea what this entails.
 I need more time.
+Like I said, I never trade options.
 This thing needs to jump by Friday or it expires worthless!
 I’m in the August 28 calls and I have everything riding on this.